NKoyfish/Group-11-INST377-MoviesDB/README.md

 # Movie Database Project

 ## Description
-When searching for any movie, the usage of this database will help then user
+When searching for any movie, the user will go through a long process to find the move they want.
+To fix this, the usage of this database will help the user find the movie they like and it will be faster and more reliable.

 ## Link to Project Website